openSUSE/news-o-o/_posts/2011-01-06-putting-our-accessibility-heads-together-2.markdown

 Well, its a variety of things.
 And most certainly not because no one cares.

 While other distributions have formal accessibility teams, we don't.
 And we don't advocate for that.
 After all, one has to realize that a11y doesn't mean accessibility for people with special needs.
 It means accessibility for all regardless of what your needs are.
 And that means that accessibility issues should be raised in mainstream conversations, not segregated off to some corner where no one else knows what's going on.
-Therefore, if there's a problem in openSUSE-GNOME accessibility, it should be discussed on that team's thread.Â  If there's a problem with the installer, it should be discussed on the Factory mailing list, and so on.
+Therefore, if there's a problem in openSUSE-GNOME accessibility, it should be discussed on that team's thread.
+If there's a problem with the installer, it should be discussed on the Factory mailing list, and so on.

 While, philosophically, we still believe in this, in practice, it hasn't been a perfect world.
 We ended up being like a bunch of loose chickens running around without any real concerted effort.
 And this is a shame because over the years, we've had many great accessibility experts both in the community and on staff at Novell.